 Owens Park is a 1.05 acre mini park located in the historic Sycamore Neighborhood, a 101-acre area within the greater Collister Neighborhood in northwest Boise.
-This small park provides a quiet place for neighbors to enjoy, with picnic tables located within the park.
+This small park provides a quiet place for neighbors to enjoy with picnic tables scattered around the park.

 Hours of Operation

 Park is open from sunrise to sunset.